-And the tourists that are there are largely European.
+The tourists we encountered were largely European.
 Vincent and I giggled every time we passed by someone speaking French, because every other person we encountered spoke French.

-The photo below shows roughly the most people we encountered at any given time.
+The photo below shows the most people we encountered in one place the entire day.

 The city itself is nothing to write home about.
 Except for the tank.

 Parakrama Samudra, Polonnaruwa’s reservoir, is a scenic area that is perfect for a sunset walk.
 Just watch out for the mosquitoes that descend at dusk.

 The mosquitoes are prolific…

 …as I mentioned above.
 And they are especially bad at dawn and dusk.
 Polonnaruwa was where I got my first taste of Sri Lanka’s epic mosquito population, as I had escaped largely bite-free from Anuradhapura and Sigiriya.
 It became difficult to enjoy tea or a meal outside with all of the mosquitoes around, which was a real shame.

 I should preface that this isn’t confined to Polonnaruwa, and “aggressive drivers” is a relative term.
 But I was genuinely scared for my life as I biked along the edge of the road with large speeding buses passing just feet from my right handlebar.
 (Still, it’s well worth it to bike.)